Vivek-04022001/documentation/docs/classic-ui/layers.md

     """ When applied to HTTP request object, header animations or images aren't rendered on this layer.

-    If this layer is on a request, do not render header images.
+    If this layer is on a request, don't render header images.
     This allows uncluttered editing of header animations and images.
     """